dcorking/hblog/posts/2016-03-22-simple-timeouts.markdown

 [this](https://www.reddit.com/r/ocaml/comments/3qapbv/question_about_writing_a_timeout_function_and_the/)

-Here's my take on the timeout function, basically its the same but I push everything into the timeout function itself.
+Here's my take on the timeout function, basically its the same but I push everything into the timeout function itself and use labeled args along a callback for when the timeout goes off.

 ```ocaml
 let timeout ?(on_timeout = fun () -> ()) ~arg ~timeout ~default_value f =